emu-russia/VDP-PSG/ReadmeEng.md

 Sega chips are basically designed with standard cell technology.
 2 layers of metal.
 That is the typical approach of the mid-90s.

+EDIT: VDP (and PSG) is built with CMOS technology, 1 layer of metal.

 The project promises to be uncomplicated and interesting.

 The broken off piece has already been photographed at 40x, the first thing to do is stitch the slides together: